 According to the WHO 2016 criteria, the hallmark of polycythemia vera is a hematocrit (at sea level) that exceeds 49% in males or 48% in females.
 Red blood cell morphology is normal (Table 13–14).
 The white blood count is usually elevated to 10,000–20,000/mcL and the platelet count is variably increased, sometimes to counts exceeding 1,000,000/mcL.
 Platelet morphology is usually normal.
 White blood cells are usually normal, but basophilia and eosinophilia are frequently present.
 Erythropoietin levels are suppressed and are usually low.
 The diagnosis should be confirmed with JAK2 mutation screening.
 The absence of a mutation in either exon 14 (most common) or 12 should lead the clinician to question the diagnosis.

 The bone marrow is hypercellular, with panhyperplasia of all hematopoietic elements, but bone marrow examination is not necessary to establish the diagnosis.
-Iron stores are usually absent ...
+Iron ...